kingfisherphuoc/QuickActionDialogFragment/README.md

 mySampleDialogFragment.show(getSupportFragmentManager(), null);
 ```
 ## Notice:
-1. You should dismiss this dialog when orientation change to avoid `anchor View` null.
+- You should dismiss this dialog when orientation change to avoid `anchor View` null:
 ```
  @Override
     protected void onSaveInstanceState(Bundle outState) {